Four Deuces: W-P-L-J

 The Four Deuces were best known for their song "W-P-L-J", which stands for white port and lemon juice.
 This later became the jingle for wine producer Italian Swiss Colony.

 The Mothers of Invention version

 Frank Zappa and The Mothers of Invention covered the song in 1969, releasing it in 1970 on the album Burnt Weeny Sandwich.
-This version was both a satire of and a homage to the original, and Zappa has conceded admiringly that he could not have written a song any more absurd.
+This version was both a satire of and a homage to the original, and Zappa has conceded admiringly that he could not have written a song any more absurd, stating during a concert in Toronto that the titular drink made him vomit.

 The song prompted a rock radio station in New York then known as WABC-FM to change its call letters to WPLJ on February 14, 1971; it still uses the callsign to this day.
 A cover of the song by Hall and Oates was the last song played by the station as a commercial outlet on May 31, 2019.